 Dynaheir from Baldur's Gate is supposedly a lzherusskie like her bodyguard Minsc.
 Her accent can charitably be described as "foreign" and defies most other adjectives.

 Her nemesis, Edwin Odesseiron, has an ambiguously European accent as well.
 Lithuanian, maybe?

 Anomen has a vague 'Pre-18th Century Upperclass' accent and way of speaking, and the player has an option to mock it - asking if he picked it up from trashy romances.
 It's even more puzzling when you realize none of the party members who live in and around Athkala in roughly the same social class (Valygar, Nalia, Anomen mainly) do not share an accent.

 In Mass Effect 2, Donovan Hock, the Big Bad from Kasumi's loyalty mission has an accent some fans find hard to place.
 It is actually an Afrikaans accent.

 Which doesn't excuse the fact that he also voices the Scottish engineer and the typically quasi-Eastern European quarian Veetor.
 The latter can be excused because it's not a real accent, but the Scottish is really rather poor.
 Probably a reference to Scotty, who himself had a gratuitous fake accent.

 Nobody seems to know where the hell Udina is from.
-He looks vaguely Indian, but his accent sounds like a strange mix of British, Irish, and Scottish.
+He looks vaguely Indian, but his accent sounds like a strange mix of English, Irish, and Scottish.